 Feb.
 17, 2009: Dawn flies by Mars on its way to the main asteroid belt.

 July 15, 2011: Dawn enters orbit around the giant asteroid Vesta, becoming the first probe ever to enter orbit around an object in the main asteroid belt between Mars and Jupiter.
 Dawn spends 14 months in orbit, fully imaging the surface, taking pictures in stereo, measuring the composition and temperature, determining the interior structure, and searching for moons.
 It uses its ion propulsion system to spiral down to an altitude of only 130 miles (210 kilometers).

-Early 2015: Dawn arrives at the dwarf planet Ceres to being science investigations.
+March 6, 2015: Dawn enters orbit around dwarf planet Ceres to begin science investigations.

 September 27, 2017: Dawn Celebrates 10 Years of Spaceflight

 Dawn's science investigations at Vesta result in a number of findings about the protoplanet:

 - Vesta is more closely related to the terrestrial planets (including Earth) than to typical asteroids.
 Like planets, it has a dense core, surrounded by a mantle and a crust.

 - Vesta has a crater more than 300 miles in diameter.
 In the center is a mountain more than twice the height of Mount Everest.

 - Vesta has a network of more than 90 chasms -- some with dimensions rivaling those of the Grand Canyon -- that are scars from two giant impacts hundreds of miles away.